mdn/content/files/en-us/web/privacy/index.md

 ## Carefully manage third-party resources

-Of course, it would be so easy to manage privacy if you were only worried about resources you have created (code, cookies, sites, etc.).
-The real challenge comes from the fact that your site will likely use third-party resources — as well as third-party content embeded in `<iframe>`s, this can include libraries, frameworks, APIs, externally-hosted resources such as images or videos, etc.
+Of course, it would be easy to manage privacy if you were only worried about resources you have created (code, cookies, sites, etc.).
+The real challenge comes from the fact that your site will likely use third-party resources.
+This can include third-party content embedded in `<iframe>`s, libraries, frameworks, APIs, externally-hosted resources such as images and videos, etc.

-Third-party resources are an essential part of modern web development, and bring with them a lot of power.
-However, any third-party resource you allow onto your site potentially has the same power as your own resources; it all depends on how it is included on your site:
+Third-party resources are an essential part of modern web development, they provide a lot of power.
+However, any third-party resource you allow onto your site potentially has the same permissions as your own resources; it all depends on how it is included on your site:

-- JavaScript running inside third-party content embedded in your site via an `<iframe>` is separated out by [same-origin policy](/en-US/docs/Web/Security/Same-origin_policy), meaning that it wouldn't have access to other scripts and data included in the top-level browsing context.
+- JavaScript running inside third-party content embedded in your site via an `<iframe>` is separated by [same-origin policy](/en-US/docs/Web/Security/Same-origin_policy), meaning that it wouldn't have access to other scripts and data included in the top-level browsing context.
 - However, a third-party script included directly in your page via a {{htmlelement("script")}} element _would_ have access to your other scripts and data, whether it was hosted on your site or another site.
 It would effectively be first-party code.
 A malicious script included in this way could secretly steal your users' data, for example sending it off to a third-party server.

 It is important to audit all of the third-party resources you use on your site.
 Make sure you know what data they collect, what requests they make and to whom, and what their privacy policies are.
 Your carefully designed privacy policy is useless if you use a third-party script that violates it.